Chart Color Schemes

 Housing

-Tamborine is characterized by a predominantly suburban housing profile
+Tamborine is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Tamborine's dwelling structure, as per the latest Census, consisted of 99.8% houses and 0.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-Home ownership in Tamborine stood at 25.1%, with mortgaged dwellings accounting for 65.3% and rented ones at 9.6%.
-The median monthly mortgage repayment was $2,167, while the median weekly rent was $450.
-Nationally, Tamborine's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Tamborine, as assessed at the latest Census, consisted of 99.8% houses and 0.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Tamborine was at 25.1%, with the rest of dwellings either mortgaged (65.3%) or rented (9.6%).
+The median monthly mortgage repayment in the area was $2,167, while the median weekly rent figure was recorded at $450.
+Nationally, Tamborine's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing